SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 |--------------|--------------|
 | [-Identity]  | The ID of the site design to retrieve. |

-Here's an example and sample response of getting site design details.
+The following example and sample response shows how to get site design details.

 ```powershell
 PS C:\> Get-SPOSiteDesign 44252d09-62c4-4913-9eb0-a2a8b8d7f863